LunarG/VulkanSamples/layers/vk_validation_layer_details.md

  - VK_LAYER_LUNARG_core_validation
  - VK_LAYER_LUNARG_swapchain
  - VK_LAYER_GOOGLE_unique_objects

+For platforms not using the standard loader (i.e., mobile platforms) the layers should be declared explicitly in the order shown above.

 Other layers can be specified and the loader will remove duplicates.
 See the following individual layer descriptions for layer details.